Margin Trading makes it possible to realize bigger trading results (profit or loss) with relatively small capital.

 SELL/SHORT: Borrow ETH and sell.
 When the price of ETH drops, buy back ETH to repay the principal and interest, the remaining amount (excluding principal and trading fee) will become your gain.

 a.
-Open the Margin Trading page, buy ETH by placing a limit order
+Tap the "Margin" tab below, buy ETH by placing a limit order

 b.
 When the price rises higher, sell ETH by placing a limit order